Win Gatchalian: Representative of the 1st District of Valenzuela (2013–2016)

-Senator (as of 2016)
+Senator (2016–present)

 In June 2015, in an event in Quezon province, Gatchalian announced his bid for a Senate seat in the 2016 general election.
 In October 2015, senator and presidential candidate Grace Poe announced her senatorial slate under the coalition Partido Galing at Puso which included Gatchalian.
 Gatchalian eventually won, receiving 14,953,768 votes and placing 10th in the senatorial race.
 He challenged then-incoming President Rodrigo Duterte to make education reform a top priority of his administration.

 In the 17th Congress, Gatchalian served as chairman of the Committee on Energy and Committee on Economic Affairs.
 In the 18th Congress, he served again as the chairman of the energy committee and also of the Committee on Basic Education, Arts and Culture.

-Some of the significant laws Gatchalian passed include the Universal Access to Quality Tertiary Education Act, the Tax Reform for Acceleration and Inclusion Law, the Free Irrigation Service Act, the Masustansyang Pagkain para sa Batang Pilipino Act, the Electric Cooperatives Emergency and Resiliency Fund Act, the Anti-Hazing Act of 2018, the Philippine Identification System Act, the Mobile Number Portability Act, the Energy Virtual One-Stop Shop Act, the Energy Efficiency and Conservation Act, the Rice Trade Liberalization Act, the Philippine Innovation Act, the Student Fare Discount Act, and the Murang Kuryente Act.

 In October 2021, he filed a certificate to continue his term as a Senator.
 Campaigning for education reform, he won his re-election bid and placed fourth in the polls.
 He is now serving as Senator of the 19th Congress.
 His priority bills include the Teacher Salary Increase Act, Academic Recovery and Accessible Learning (ARAL) Program Act, K to 12 Review, 21st Century School Boards Act, Waste-to-Energy Act, Midstream Natural Gas Industry Development Act, Energy Advocate Act, Energy Transition Act, SIM Card Registration Act and the Internet Transactions Act.